Impact Of Giving

 Sharing our supporters' stories is an important way to acknowledge their generosity.
 We celebrate the impact of every gift, big and small.

 Our donors are inspirational.
-Although every donor has a very personal reason for giving, the outcome of each gift is the same – transformation.
-Helping disadvantaged students access scholarships, contributing to the growth of our library collections, funding cutting-edge research, leaving generous gifts in a Will – there isn't a single part of the University that isn't impacted by philanthropy.
+Although every donor has a personal reason for giving, the outcome of each gift is the same – transformation.
+Helping disadvantaged students access scholarships, contributing to the growth of our library collections, funding cutting-edge research- every part of the University is impacted by philanthropy.

 Within weeks of the COVID-19 outbreak in South Australia, and the subsequent restrictions immediately affecting study and employment, the University received countless emails from students who did not know how they were going to continue to study and afford basic living and housing expenses.Read more about Supporting students during COVID-19